Purchases made through links earn us a small commission, at no extra cost to you.

 As if a full day wasn’t enough, we returned again one evening just because we enjoyed the atmosphere so much, especially at night.
 Cleared of tour groups, Buda Castle felt like our own special place, in a big, bustling city.
 Romantically lit architecture provided the perfect backdrop for the lone violinist, who on the steps of Fisherman’s Bastion, serenaded couples as they gazed across the river, wrapped up in each other’s arms.

-Castle Hill made such an impression, that it made me forget about my long list of things to see and during our three days in Budapest.
+Castle Hill made such an impression, that it made me forget about my long list of things to see and do during our three days in Budapest.
 Instead, I started formulating a long list of things to see and do just in Budapest’s Castle District!

 The Royal Palace (Buda Castle)